Marc Schenker

 Jacqueline Casey’s MIT Posters

 Jacqueline Casey’s tenure as director for MIT’s Office of Publications saw MIT embrace Swiss Design in many of its graphical creations, most prominently in its posters.
 These posters were created to advertise and announce a variety of events and literature for the school.
 Casey’s work was put on display in various places across the world.
 Besides MIT, her designs were exhibited at the London College of Printing and the Chelsea School of Art in London.
+Her design philosophy was to instantly catch the viewer’s attention with striking imagery – long enough for them to stop, stare, and then finally read the text on the poster that would advertise the event or exhibition at MIT.
+Note how her posters feature:

 - Vivid fonts and colors